Turbo Takeaways

 In 2025, the maximum Social Security retirement benefit at full retirement age is $4,018 per month.

-If you need additional assistance, the Supplemental Security Income (SSI) program offers a boost to those who are 65 and older and have limited resources and income.
+The SSI program provides a boost to individuals aged 65 and older who have limited resources and income.
 SSI doesn’t require the full 40 Social Security credits required for Social Security retirement benefits.
 Instead, eligibility is determined based on age, marital status, location, citizenship status, and income level.

-Brad Reichert, financial expert and founder and managing director of Reichert Asset Management LLC, explains more about how SSI can help seniors.
-“While many retirees earn more, recent statistics indicate the average monthly benefit for those who are receiving Social Security retirement income benefits is around $1,500 per month,” Reichert shares.
-“For seniors who rely solely on Social Security benefits, SSI can provide additional monthly income,” Reichert explains.
+“While many retirees earn more, recent statistics indicate the average monthly benefit for those who are receiving Social Security retirement income benefits is around $1,800 per month,” Reichert shares.

 Housing